tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 {{% warning %}}

-By default, Pandoc uses LaTeX to create PDFs, so you need to have a LaTeX engine installed.
-Refer to the [LaTeX Set up Guide](/get/latex) for setup instructions.
-If you prefer not to use LaTex, alternative tools are available.
-Find instructions in the [Pandoc User guide, Creating a PDF section](https://pandoc.org/MANUAL#creating-a-pdf)
+Pandoc uses LaTeX to create PDFs by default, so you need to have a LaTeX engine installed.
+Refer to our [LaTeX Set up Guide](/get/latex) for setup instructions.

+If you prefer not to use LaTeX, alternative tools are available.
+For more information, refer to the [Pandoc User Guide, Creating a PDF section](https://pandoc.org/MANUAL#creating-a-pdf)
 {{% /warning %}}

-Open a terminal and run the following command:
+2. Open a terminal in the directory where you saved the file and run the following command:

 {{% codeblock %}}
 ```bash